 The last thing you want is for your employees to be uninformed about compliance risks.
 You don’t want your employees asking themselves whether something is compliant or not on the job.
 Instead, you want your team to be knowledgeable and proactive.
 If they can spot common risk factors and typical sources of violations, they will not have to stop working due to their confusion.
 More importantly, they will not proceed despite the risk and make an expensive, possibly life-threatening mistake.

 This guide will prepare your personnel to know core compliance risks and how to address them.
-That way, everyone at your organization is on the same page.
+That way, everyone in your organization is on the same page.

 Top 10 Compliance Risks: Safety & Environmental